scratchpadjp/vscode-wordpress-post/README.md

 * Fix an issue when protocol part is omitted in src attribute of img tag
 * Add detailed progress notification when running this extension
 * Fix invalid image URI issue when "siteUrl" has trailing slash
+* WebP image can be uploaded along with uploading JPEG/PNG image
+* Existing images can be removed before uploading new image to avoid multiple uploading

 # WordPress Post